stal-ix/stal-ix.github.io/ACCEL.md

 export WLR_RENDERER=vulkan # for wlroots-based composers
 export MESA_LOADER_DRIVER_OVERRIDE=zink
 ```
 * Intel cards work with --opengl=mesa/iris, but do not work with --opengl=mesa/anv.
+Also you can try --opengl=angle --vulkan=intel/anv.

 <!-- {% endraw %} -->